A healthcare worker checks an older man's blood pressure in a homelessness services program.

 Cambridge Warming Center

-The Warming Center is a welcoming and safe drop-in center where unsheltered adults can come and spend the night and be safe from the environmental hazards of the street during the winter months.
+The Warming Center is a welcoming and safe drop-in center where unsheltered adults can spend the night during the winter months.
 The Center is open 11 hours each night, from November to mid-April.
-Access to the shelter is on a first come first serve basis until capacity is reached.

-The Center offers a safe space, with beverages and a hot meal, access to bathrooms and shower, and the ability to rest on a yoga mat on the floor.
+The Center offers a safe space, meals, showers, and the ability to rest on a yoga mat on the floor.

 Phone: 857-292-1870